-Our actions STRATEGIC PLAN PRIMARY RESPONSIBILITY Annual SE1.1.1 Develop and implement the Lithgow Evolving Economy Plan (LEEP) Regional Economic Development Strategy Economic Development Operational Plan Code 2022/23 MAJOR PROJE CTS - ECONOMIC DEVELOPMENT TOTAL COST DELIVERY FUNDING PERIOD SOURCE SE1.1.1 Lithgow Evolving Economy Plan (LEEP) The Lithgow Evolving Economy Plan (LEEP) involves making the necessary preparation the transition of the Lithgow Economy from one based on coal and electricity generation to other, yet to be determined, business and industry sectors.
-The first stage of the pro- will involve a partnership with the NSW State Government (Department of Regional NS involving the engagement of an expert consultancy with support from a reference grou formulate an action plan. ation oroject NSW) 2022/23 Grant
+Our actions PRIMARY RESPONSIBILITY Annual SE1.1.1 Develop and implement the Lithgow Evolving Economy Plan (LEEP) Regional Economic Development Strategy Economic Development Operational Plan Code 2022/23 MAJOR PROJE CTS - ECONOMIC DEVELOPMENT TOTAL COST DELIVERY FUNDING PERIOD SOURCE SE1.1.1 The Lithgow Evolv the transition of the to other, yet to be will involve a partn Economy Plan (LEEP) ing Economy Plan (LEEP) involves making the necessary preparat e Lithgow Economy from one based on coal and electricity genera determined, business and industry sectors.
+The first stage of the p nership with the NSW State Government (Department of Regional gement of an expert consultancy with support from a reference g n plan. ation oroject NSW) 2022/23 Grant